SungwookLE/udacity_snake_game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake Game: Wook's Snake

 This is a repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.